panurge-ws/ng-imago/README.md

 ```
 If you are wondering why?
 "Can't we use simply the CSS?"
 Yes, you can, but you can't control sequential loading...

-*this library uses matchMedia detection.
-Yes, there is the usual bla bla about IE8.
-You can use a [polyfill](https://github.com/paulirish/matchMedia.js/) if you need to support "browsers" that doesn't support matchMedia feature.